 In 2019, Caroline set up a Classics Club in East Sussex and delivered a series of lectures on Classical Art and Archaeology.
 Members of the Classics Club grew quickly and now exceed 60.
-In addition, the Classics Club has a Homer Reading Group which meets weekly, currently via Zoom, (with coffee and cake!) and their current book is the Iliad in translation.
+In addition, the Classics Club has a Homer Reading Group which meets weekly, currently via Zoom, (with coffee and cake!) and their current book is the Odyssey in translation.
 The group also enjoys trips to London with Caroline leading tours of the British Museum's Greek and Roman galleries.
 If you would like to join one of these British Museum tours, please get in touch.

 Caroline also does outreach work with local primary schools, offering visits to correspond with the National Curriculum Key Stages 1 and 2 topics of the Greeks and Romans.
 Recent school events include leading a team of Year 4 pupils in a debate about the Elgin Marbles and delivering lessons in ‘An Introduction to Latin’ and ‘Beginners’ Greek’.
 Caroline is happy to talk on a variety of Classical topics, for all age ranges, and would be delighted to tailor a study day to your needs.
 Please contact her if you would like to enquire further.